HOCD: Understanding homosexual obsessive-compulsive disorder

 1. Increased isolation

-For those with HOCD, it isn’t just their own fear of homosexual thoughts that worries them, it’s fear about the judgment they might receive from others.
+For those with HOCD, it isn’t just their own fear of homosexual thoughts that worries them, it’s also a fear about the judgment they might receive from others.

 For some, they may retreat from social engagements for fear of being ‘found out’.
-Alternatively, they may feel unable to talk openly with friends or family, in case it leads to rejection or judgment.
+Alternatively, they may feel unable to talk openly with friends or family, in fear of rejection or judgment.

 1. Hours lost to compulsive behaviors